Platoniq/decidim-module-odoo/README.md

-# Decidim::Oddoo
+# Decidim::Odoo

-A Decidim module to sync Oddoo users who connect to the platform using Keycloak OpenID OAuth.
+A Decidim module to sync Odoo users who connect to the platform using Keycloak OpenID OAuth.

-This module allows the user to sign up in Decidim using the Oddoo data.
+This module allows the user to sign up in Decidim using the Odoo data.
 The process is described below:

 ![Sequence Diagram](examples/sequence-diagram.png)